amaliaheartfield/Discordium/README.md

 Independent responses include:

-- Verified reviews confirming reported experiences
+- Multiple verified reported experiences
 - Removal or blacklisting by multiple Discord communities
 - Engagement from legal and digital rights organizations

-These responses indicate the issue extends beyond isolated disputes. :contentReference[oaicite:7]{index=7}
+These responses indicate the issue isn't "just Discord drama."

 ---

-## Why This Exists

-Content related to this topic has been:

-- Repeatedly removed from review platforms
-- Disputed without specific rebuttal
-- Dismissed without full evidence review

-This repository serves as a **persistent, transparent archive**.

----

-## Disclaimer

-This report presents documented claims, testimonies, and collected evidence.

 Readers are encouraged to: